Siakam has 31 points, 12 boards, Raptors rout Hawks 139-109

 Trae Young had 14 points and 10 assists, and John Collins had 12 points and 12 rebounds before fouling out as the Hawks lost their second straight.
 Atlanta lost at Milwaukee on Saturday.

+Raptors guard Fred VanVleet was not available because of a sore back.
+Rookie center Christian Koloko made his first career start.

+Barnes made three of Toronto’s five 3-pointers in the first quarter and the Raptors turned six Atlanta turnovers into eight points to lead 34-28 after one.

-Down 34-28 after one, the Hawks went ahead 49-48 after a basket from Young with 4:27 left in the second.
-Siakam scored six points and Barnes had five as Toronto closed the half with a 16-4 run to lead 64-53 at the break.
+The Hawks went up 49-48 after a basket from Young with 4:27 left in the second, but Siakam scored six points and Barnes had five as Toronto closed the half with a 16-4 run to lead 64-53 at the break.

 Siakam shot 1 for 7 in the third but scored six of his nine points at the free throw line as the Raptors took a 95-80 lead to the fourth.